mavenlink/brainstem/lib/brainstem/query_strategies/README.md

 This is not a perfect solution for all situations, which is why all presenters will default to the old behavior.
 You should only use the `filter_and_search` strategy if you've determined that:

-A,) Your API will still be fast enough when there are 10,000 possible results.
+A.) Your API will still be fast enough when there are 10,000 possible results.

 B.) It's not critical for the user to be able to retrieve ALL possible results when searching.

-C.) It's actually important for your API that it support Brainstem filters and searching.
+C.) It's actually important for your API that it support Brainstem filters and searching at the same time.

 # Other strategies